WooDMaNbtw/Parsite/README.md

 ## Project description

-The main idea of this project is to help people find apartments much faster by collecting ads from different websites info one database.
+The main idea of this project is to help people find apartments much faster by collecting ads from different websites into one database.
 To do this, I have created 3 different classes using Python (in "parsing/main.py") for such websites as Avito, Domclick, Cian in which I used Selenium, Beautifulsoup, Requests, Json  libraries, therefore I have parsed relevant information from every page and added key information to database.

 By using this script all these functions are performed automatically.
 During the process I faced several problems.
 For instance, 403 error and defence system, but I was able to fix it, as a result chrome launches not like a software but as a real user.
 However,  it was really difficult to access to Domclick website, therefore I couldn't have parsed it yet.
 Once a week table from this database constantly updating.
 From the user perspective, when the user fill the query form such as filters, he gets relevant information from all 3 websites.